alchemy-swift/alchemy/Docs/4_Papyrus.md

 #### Server, via AsyncHTTPClient

 Request an `Endpoint` in an `Alchemy` server is built on top of [AsyncHTTPClient](https://github.com/swift-server/async-http-client).
-By default, requests are run on `Services.client`, but you may provide a custom `HTTPClient`.
+By default, requests are run on the default `HTTPClient`, but you may provide a custom `HTTPClient`.

 ### Providing APIs